Margot Gayle

 Margot Gayle with an enlarged photograph of the Jefferson Market Courthouse building.

 Margot McCoy Gayle (Born Sarah Margaret McCoy May 14, 1908 - September 28, 2008) was an American historic preservationist, activist, and writer.
-She led the effort to designate the SoHo Cast Iron Historic District, which preserved Victorian era cast-iron architecture in New York City.
+She led efforts to preserve historic 19th century infrastructure across the United States, and to create the SoHo Cast Iron Historic District which preserved Victorian era cast-iron architecture in New York City.

 Early life and education

 Margot McCoy was born in Kansas City, Missouri.
 She earned an undergraduate degree from University of Michigan and a master's degree in bacteriology from Emory University.
 Gayle married accountant William T. Gayle and the couple lived in Greenwich Village in New York City until their divorce in 1957.
 She had two daughters, Carol and Gretchen.

 Career and activism

 Gayle was a lifelong Democratic Party activist and a member of the League of Women Voters.
-While studying in Atlanta, she lobbied for repeal of the Jim Crow-era poll taxes that were meant to suppress voter registration, and was so active on that issue that she earned the nickname Poll Tax Margot.
+While studying in Atlanta, she lobbied for repeal of the Jim Crow-era poll taxes that were meant to suppress voter registration, and was so active on that issue that she earned the nickname "Poll Tax Margot".

 In 1957, she made a New York City Council bid as a reform candidate running with the slogan "We need a woman in City Hall."
 She lost that election to Republican incumbent Stanley Isaacs.

 The E.V.
 Haughwout Building, which Gayle called "the finest of existing iron-front commercial buildings produced by the Architectural Iron Works (or any other foundry for that matter)."